xuhuifan/Sparti/README.rst

   :target: http://sphinx-rtd-theme.readthedocs.io/en/latest/?badge=latest
   :alt: Documentation Status

-PartiP is a statistical software package stochastic partition process inference such as inference methods for `the Mondrian Process`_ , the Binary Space Partitioning-Tree Process, the Rectangular Bounding Process.
+PartiP is a statistical software package stochastic partition process inference such as inference methods for `the Mondrian Process`_ , `the Binary Space Partitioning-Tree Process`_ , `the Rectangular Bounding Process`_ .
 Currently, Markov chain Monte Carlo method is the main strategy for the inference.
 More advanced and scalable inference, such as Variational AutoEncoding method should come in the near future.

 This the Mondrian Process_ theme was designed to provide a great reader experience for documentation users on both desktop and mobile devices.
 This theme is used